Warren Summer Bridge Program

 - “Introduction to Critical Thinking,” an interdisciplinary class introducing students to the methods and questions typical of the humanities and social sciences.

-Medill students take one additional full-credit class, “Introduction to Journalism,” introducing them to the basics of researching and reporting the news, with an emphasis on the city of Chicago.
+Medill students take one additional full-credit class, “Introduction to Journalism,” exposing them to the basic reporting skills of researching, interviewing and writing for news.

 Weinberg students take one additional half-credit core class as well as a half-credit elective.
 All Weinberg students take “Exploring the Liberal Arts,” in which professors from a dozen different Weinberg departments introduce the work done in their departments and its place in the larger Weinberg curriculum.
 They also choose from one of the following: